 The basic stall is conducted in a power-idle clean configuration, ie, flap up.

-The model aeroplane may be used to show that aeroplanes do not fly at an angle of attack of 90 degrees to the relative airflow.
+A model aeroplane may be used to show that aeroplanes do not fly at an angle of attack of 90 degrees to the relative airflow.
 Therefore, somewhere between straight and level and 90 degrees, a limit is reached at which the air can no longer flow smoothly over the aerofoil.

 For the average aerofoil used on general aviation aeroplanes, this limit is reached at an angle of attack of about 15 degrees.
 It should be emphasised that no matter what speed the aeroplane is flying at, when this angle is exceeded the aeroplane will stall because of the breakdown of the smooth airflow.